Luther Magby

 He and his wife Mamie were born in South Carolina.
 At the time of the 1920 Census, they and their one-year-old son Luther C. were living on a farm in Greenville County, South Carolina.
-Luther's occupation was recorded as "Farmer, General Farm".
+Luther's occupation was recorded as "Farmer, General Farm."
 He is recorded as having died in Hartley County, Texas; although his residence at the time is recorded as Dalhart, Texas, which is in Dallam County.

-In 2002, someone by the nam of "Luther Magby" was performing in gospel shows at state fairs.
-The surname is uncommon, and this may have been his son, Luther C., already mentioned.
+In 2002, someone by the name of "Luther Magby" was performing in gospel shows at state fairs.
+The surname is uncommon, and this may have been his son, Luther C.